Olayeniii/anomapledgecard/README.md

 ## Customization

-- To change the card background, replace `src/images/anomacard.PNG` with your own image.
+- To change the card background, edit the SVG in `src/IDCard.js` to customize colors, shapes, or layout.
-- Adjust field positions in `src/App.css` under the `.field` classes for fine-tuning.
+- Adjust field positions and mobile responsiveness in `src/App.css` under the `.field` classes and their mobile breakpoints for fine-tuning.
 - Modify color variables in the `:root` section of the CSS for theming.

 ---